hannahjin/rh-analyzer/README.md

 `python csv-options-export.py`

 For Device_Token go to your browser

-    Go to robinhood.com.
-Log out if you're already logged in Right click > Inspect element
+1. Go to robinhood.com.
+Log out if you're already logged in
+2. Right click > Inspect element
-    Click on Network tab
+3. Click on Network tab
-    -Enter "token" in the input line at the top where it says "Filter URLs" With the network monitor-er open, login to Robinhood You'll see two new urls pop up that say "api.robinhood.com" and "/oauth2/token" Click the one that's not 0 bytes in size
+4. Filter for "token"
+5. With the network inspector open, login to Robinhood
+6. Two new urls should appear, "api.robinhood.com" and "/oauth2/token"
+7. Click the request that is not 0 bytes in size
-    Click on Headers, then scroll down to the Request Payload section Here, you'll see new JSON parameters for your login.
+8. Click on Headers, then scroll down to the Request Payload section Here, you'll see new JSON parameters for your login.
 What you'll need here is the device token.